The Grow Awards 2025 🏆

 Trinidad

-Trinidadanswered grow question an hour ago
+Trinidadanswered grow question 3 months ago

 Run lights during night when atmosphere temperature is lower and have dark periods during day when atmosphere temperature is high.
 Also turn up inline fan to suck heat out that is produced from light.
 Having high humidity coupled with high temps is a recipe for disaster.
 It can cause mold and other problems.
 I am going to tell you what you don't want to hear.
 Invest in an AC.